YOSEMITE IS OPEN. Click here for more TRAVEL ALERTS and information.

 Duceys on the Lake Breakfast

 Prior to our mountain biking adventure on the famed 007 trail, we headed to Ducey’s on the Lake at the Pines Resort for a relaxing breakfast.
-One of the hardest things to do is to strike a balance between a high-end exclusive experience and to not come off feeling snobby.
+One of the hardest things to do is to strike a balance between a high-end exclusive experience and not to come off feeling snobby.
 Ducey’s does it incredibly well.

 The Forks Resort